moledoc/moledoc/GoLang/README.md

 }
 ```

-We can add init statement to the `if` statement.
+We can add init expression to the `if` statement.
-That init statement is executed before the conditional statement in the `if` clause.
+That init expression is executed before the condition expression in the `if` clause.
-Furthermore, any variables declared in the init statement are in scope until the end of `if` statement.
+Furthermore, any variables declared in the init expression are in scope until the end of `if` statement.
 For example

 ```go